Oplax Hopf Algebras: The symmetric monoidal bicategory Span|V

-This 2-category has exactly the same objects as $\Span|\Vv$, and there is an isomorphism between their hom-categories: the bijections between \cref{Groth1cell} and \cref{1cell2}, \cref{Groth2cell} and \cref{2cellsSpanV} can be deduced from the universal properties. \end{proof} While the direct definition of $\Span|\Vv$ seems at first glance ad-hoc, the above theorem shows that it arises from a series of quite natural constructions.
+This bicategory has exactly the same objects as $\Span|\Vv$, and there is an isomorphism between their hom-categories: the necessary bijections between \cref{Groth1cell} and \cref{1cell2}, \cref{Groth2cell} and \cref{2cellsSpanV} are exactly the universal property of left Kan extension.
+This isomorphism commutes with the projections to $\Span$ and thus makes $U\colon\Span|\Vv\to\Span$ a 2-opfibration. \end{proof} The above theorem shows that the definition of the bicategory $\Span|\Vv$ in fact arises from a series of quite natural constructions.